Travel.State.Gov > International Travel > Country Information > Democratic Republic of the Congo International Travel Information

 Public Transportation: Avoid all travel by public transportation, and hire private transport from a reliable source.
 Any form of public transportation is unregulated, unreliable, and generally unsafe.
-Mini-buses, buses, trains, and ferries are in poor mechanical condition and are often filled well beyond their intended capacity.

-Few independent taxis are available in Kinshasa, and most do not meet U.S. safety standards.
+Few taxis meet U.S. safety standards.

 Reputable car rental firms will include the services of a driver.
-Be particularly vigilant at airports where criminals have been known to use luggage tag information to present themselves as pre-arranged drivers.

 Ferry: Ferry accidents are commonplace and often fatal.
 Ferry service between Brazzaville and Kinshasa may close completely with minimal notice.
 The ferry stops running in late afternoon, and there is no service on Sundays.
 A visa for the destination country (Republic of Congo or DRC) is required to cross the Congo River between Brazzaville and Kinshasa.